denten-books/plain-text/main.md

 ### 1.1 Digital Wake

 What does the digital look like?
-It looks blue for one--not just any kind of blue, but a particularly cool shade of pure blue, which passes from dark to translucent and white, starburst-like overtones.
+It looks blue for one---not just any kind of blue, but a particularly cool shade of pure blue, which passes from dark to translucent and white, starburst-like overtones.
 An online image search for the word "digital" produces many sharp, sterile visuals of that kind.
 Abstract